lesego16/Survey_App/README.md

 ## Features

 - Users can create surveys
-- Users can view results in real time
+- Users can view results in real-time

 ## Technologies Used